ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/file-handling.md

 # File Handling

-## How do I write strings into a new text file?
+## Writing a new text file

 There are many ways to do this;

 1. classic style (using the [File Handling Functions](https://www.freepascal.org/docs-html/rtl/system/filefunctions.html)) and
 2. object style, including: